backend-development/backend-development-textbook/source/git_rebasing.md

 If you merge back into main now everything will be fine.

-But what if the main moves on?
+But what if the main branch moves on?

 ### Merging two branches